-On 29 January 2016 he established his own company, Counter Terrorism Global Ltd (no. 9977247), of which he is the sole director until June 2019 when Jill Walton became the second director..
+On 29 January 2016 he established his own company, Counter Terrorism Global Ltd (no. 9977247), of which he was the sole director until June 2019 when Jill Walton became the second director..
 Its website at CounterTerrorism.global offers materials and consultancy on counter-terrorism and counter-extremism, as well as training in counter terrorism event security & investigation and as counter terrorism security advisors Later Marshall Kent was added to the website his role described as 'Senior Associate'; his CV includes heading Protective Security Operations for the Metropolitan Police from 2013 to 2016.
 According to his LinkedIn page, he has a consultancy firm under his own name.

-Walton also has a personal website, RichardWalton.global, also used to promote his activities, listing him as a 'Independent consultant, writer and speaker on counter terrorism.'
+Walton also has a personal website, RichardWalton.global to promote his activities, listing him as a 'Independent consultant, writer and speaker on counter terrorism.'
 Specific activities include acting as a strategic advisor on law enforcement and major event security, and as a regular speaker at conferences.
-He has also authored various articles including several times for The Telegraph.
+He authored various articles including several times for The Telegraph.

 The domain-names for both websites were registered while Walton was still a serving police officer: RichardWalton.global on 9 October 2015, and CounterTerrrorism.global on 30 October 2015 While his business, Counter Terrorism Global Ltd (no. 09977247) was formally incorporated on 29 January 2016.